 Diamond Hill Trail is a 5.6 mile moderately trafficked loop trail located near Cumberland, Rhode Island that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is accessible year-round.

 Sunday 1/8/17 decided to go SnowShoeing with a friend at Diamond Hill.
 The Town did a wonderful job marking the trails, there are now "marked trails" at Diamond Hill.
 We ended up on the pink trail till it just seemed to end, looked like it was the back of someone's yard, we weren't sure if we were on private property so we turned around and went back.
 We did about 4.16 miles on the trails, lots of good hills to get the heart pumping.
 Would like to explore more.
 I would believe the trails back there would lead to Joe's Rock in Wretham?